Workshop on Autonomous Vehicles Across Scales

 Schedule

-The workshop will be held in-person as a full day workshop on July 15 in Delft, Netherlands.
+The workshop will be held in-person as a full day workshop on July 15 in IDE Studio 23/24 at TU Delft, Netherlands.
+(Google Maps location)

 Time (CET, GMT+1) Event